cake-lab/ARFlow/CONTRIBUTING.md

 Library authors are encouraged to prioritize bringing their public API to 100% type coverage.
-Although this is very hard in ARFlow's case due to our dependency on `gRPC`, we should still strive to achieve this goal.
+Although this is very hard in ARFlow's case due to our dependency on gRPC, we should still strive to achieve this goal.
 To check for type completeness, run:

 ```shell